-In this article, we discuss safe ways to remove hair dye stains from your skin and provide useful tips to prevent your skin from staining during your next hair-dyeing session.
-Keep reading to learn more.
+So, how do you get rid of these pesky stains left on your skin afterwards?
+We’re here to help you with some of the safest ways to remove hair dye stains and useful tips to prevent your skin from staining during your next hair-dyeing session.

 Is Hair Dye On The Skin Dangerous?

 Hair dyes contain chemicals that can be absorbed in small amounts through the skin.
 While dye stains can be annoying and unsightly, they rarely cause any severe damage to your skin.
 Still, you should certainly reconsider your products before using them.

 Few hair dyes contain paraphenylenediamine , which may cause skin redness, scaling, swelling on the scalp, or face, and neck.
 People who have skin conditions such as eczema or psoriasis should, ideally, not use hair dyes.

 Dr. Harish Koutam, Chief Dermatologist at SkinKraft says, “Pigmentary alterations, particularly hyperpigmentation over the upper face and ears are common with the use of hair dyes.
 The skin type may play a role in the intensity of hyperpigmentation.
 Hair dyes have been implicated in pigmented contact dermatitis and lichen planus pigmentosus.
 Hair coloring products have proven to be potent carcinogens in animal models.
 Epidemiological evidence of hair-coloring products as human oncogenic agents remains largely inconclusive due to mixed results.”

 How Long Does Hair Dye Last On The Skin?

 Unlike permanent hair dyes, temporary dyes do not stay on your skin for long.
 Experts state that as your skin cells naturally turnover, the dye's pigment fades away within one to two weeks.
 But if you want to instantly get rid of the stain, several methods can help you do so.
 Scroll down for more.